-- 1.1 Fife Housing Group's (Group) vision as set out in the Business Plan is 'Your home... our priority' to ensure that we can provide an excellent service to our tenants and other customers.
+- 1.1 Fife Housing FHG's (FHG) vision as set out in the Business Plan is 'Your home... our priority' to ensure that we can provide an excellent service to our tenants and other customers.
 We will operate as a professional and commercially-focused business and ensure that we put the priorities of tenants and customers first.
-Clear procurement policies and good practices enable Group to obtain supplies, works and services that are value for money.
-This in turn facilitates the delivery of best value services to our tenants and supports this vision. - 1.2 Our aim is to establish a cost-effective purchasing service which provides best value, choice and value for money whilst ensuring an adequate supply of goods and services is available to the Group. - 1.3 The Board is responsible and accountable for achieving value for money which reflects the efficient and effective use of resources.
-The Group's Business Leadership Team (BLT) is responsible for ensuring that the policy and procedures are understood by all colleagues and members of the Board. - 1.4 This Procurement and Contracting Policy will guide all of our procurement.
+Clear procurement policies and good practices enable FHG to obtain supplies, works and services that are value for money.
+This in turn facilitates the delivery of best value services to our tenants and supports this vision. - 1.2 Our aim is to establish a cost-effective purchasing service which provides best value, choice and value for money whilst ensuring an adequate supply of goods and services is available to FHG. - 1.3 The Board is responsible and accountable for achieving value for money which reflects the efficient and effective use of resources.
+FHG's Business Leadership Team (BLT) is responsible for ensuring that the policy and procedures are understood by all colleagues and members of the Board. - 1.4 This Procurement and Contracting Policy will guide all of our procurement.
 The definition of procurement for this policy is the overall process of acquiring goods, works and services from suppliers and third parties and includes the whole cycle from identification of needs through to the end of a services contract or the useful life of an asset.
-Procurement strategies will be developed or reviewed, particularly through value for money reviews, for specific areas of spend e.g. development, maintenance, repairs, ICT, commodities, consultancy etc. - 1.5 At Fife Housing Group it is recognised that good procurement can play a critical role in the delivery of our strategic objectives.
-The savings achieved can be re-invested in service provision, whereas poor procurement can lead to a loss of money, service quality and confidence by residents and stakeholders in our ability to deliver excellent, customer-focused services.
-We are currently spending over £4.7 million annually on the procurement of works (excluding new housing development) and services and the supply of goods in support of our operations and activities.
-As a body governed by public law, we have a duty to the general public and to tenants to spend this money efficiently and effectively and to secure the best possible quality and value for money in return.
+Procurement strategies will be developed or reviewed, particularly through value for money reviews, for specific areas of spend e.g. development, maintenance, repairs, ICT, commodities, consultancy etc. - 1.5 At FHG it is recognised that good procurement can play a critical role in the delivery of our strategic objectives.
+The savings achieved can be re-invested in service provision, whereas poor procurement can lead to a loss of money, service quality and confidence by tenants and stakeholders in our ability to deliver excellent, customer-focused services. - 1.6 The level of spend on the procurement of works (excluding new housing development) and services and the supply of goods in support of our operations and activities, requires us, as a body governed by public law, to have a duty to the general public and to tenants to spend this money efficiently and effectively and to secure the best possible quality and value for money in return.
 This approach to procurement also, therefore, needs to be read alongside other relevant strategies, for example, risk management and value for money.